Avi-Patel-1/DoorbellAIPlatform/README.md

 6. publish event history and telemetry to an API when connectivity returns;
 7. present the system through a dashboard, benchmark report, and docs site.

-It is not a hardware PCB project, a consumer mobile app, or a claim of production deployment.
  The live-camera and full-model paths are supported through clear interfaces, while the default replay mode keeps the repository dependable for review, CI, and demos.

 ## Problem statement